 Future Farmers of America (FFA)

 FFA is an integral part of the agricultural education department and all students of that department are urged to belong.
 The activities include training in leadership, opportunities for travel and recreation, and safety and community service activities.
-Students may participate in field trips, conventions, judging contests and hands-on experience.
+Students may participate in field trips, conventions, judging contests, and hands-on experience.

 Letter Club